Your Presidential Election Gaslighting-to-English Translation Guide

 While it may not necessarily seem like it now, with all the usual stylings of narrative warfare and performative propaganda predictably besieging the homestretch of this US presidential campaign and leaving us hankering for the days when politics made sense, the current (ironic hyperlink alert) war on democracy does have its advantages over previous wars on democracy.

 In this war on democracy, there is no Winston Churchill fighting them on the beaches and the landing grounds.
 Generally speaking, this war is not being waged on such attributable, accountable battlefields.
-“We will fight them in the hard drives, we will fight them in the tweets …” doesn’t have quite the same rousing ring to it.
+“We will fight them in the hard drives!!
+We will fight them in the algorithms!!” doesn’t have quite the same rousing ring to it.

 In this war, there are no Andrews Sisters gamely boosting morale with alliterative earworms about Boogie Woogie Bugle Boys and Chattanooga Choo Choos.
 In this war, there is no Vera Lynn crooning that we’ll meet again and, let’s face it, in a world of relationships defined by technology, chances are we never actually met the first time.
 There are no Jimi Hendrix or Buffalo Springfield rebellion anthems, no Flanders Fields paeans to battlefield bravery (except perhaps in Ukrainian).
 There is no Casablanca to dramatize the impact on human lives of pathocratic tyranny and ambient situational ethics.
 In other words, there is nothing romantic about this war.